 Now you can focus on what you like the most, preparing, cooking, baking, decorating, packing and selling your food products!
 Enjoy that and remember that you are protecting consumers and saving lives on daily bases!
 Best wishes to you on your journey of commitment and brand reputation building.

-Your verifier will visit you soon after you start to conduct your food verification, it is an opportunity to identify areas for improvement, dealing with a non-conformance is a lot better than dealing with a customer complaint or a food poisoning incident.
+Your verifier will visit you soon after you register your template food control plan/custom food control plan, and start operating, to conduct your food verification, it is an opportunity to identify areas for improvement, dealing with a non-conformance is a lot better than dealing with a customer complaint or a food poisoning incident.

 Here is a Food Surety Blog post highlighting the key areas to help you achieve food compliance and success.